Active measures: Installing and undermining governments

 After World War II, Soviet security organizations played a key role in installing puppet communist governments in Eastern Europe, the People's Republic of China, North Korea, and later Afghanistan.
 Their strategy included mass political repressions and establishment of subordinate secret services in all occupied countries.

 Some of the active measures were undertaken by the Soviet secret services against their own governments or communist rulers.
 Russian historians Anton Antonov-Ovseenko and Edvard Radzinsky suggested that Joseph Stalin was killed by associates of NKVD chief Lavrentiy Beria, based on the interviews of a former Stalin bodyguard and circumstantial evidence.
 According to Yevgenia Albats' allegations, Chief of the KGB Vladimir Semichastny was among the plotters against Nikita Khrushchev in 1964, which led to the latter's downfall.

 KGB Chairman Yuri Andropov reportedly struggled for power with Leonid Brezhnev.
 The Soviet coup attempt of 1991 against Mikhail Gorbachev was organized by KGB Chairman Vladimir Kryuchkov and other hardliners.
 Gen. Viktor Barannikov, then the former State Security head, became one of the leaders of the uprising against Boris Yeltsin during the Russian constitutional crisis of 1993.

-The current Russian intelligence service, the SVR, allegedly works to undermine governments of former Soviet satellite states like Poland, the Baltic states, and Georgia.
+The current Russian intelligence service, the SVR, allegedly works to undermine governments of other post-Soviet states such as the Baltic states, and Georgia, as well as former Soviet satellite states like Poland.
 During the 2006 Georgian-Russian espionage controversy, several Russian GRU case officers were accused by Georgian authorities of preparations to commit sabotage and terrorist acts.